mdmjsh/FPR/write_up.md

 gchi> a21a
 [(3,"III")]

-I was unable to find unique solutions for the remain 3 tiles as there was a large cross over in the search space between them, clearly there was a mis-step here somewhere but due to time constraints I was unfortunately not able to complete the solution.
+I was unable to find unque solutions for the remain 3 tiles as there was a large cross over in the search space between them, clearly there was a mis-step here somewhere but due to time constraints I was unfortuntely not able to complete the solution.

 gchi> find' p3 ["..X"] [(19,"XIX"),(59,"LIX"),(109,"CIX"),(509,"DIX"),(1009,"MIX")]